freshworks-developers/workshop-material/docs/solutions/Bitly-Freshdesk-Freshservice.md

    - Configure Bitly settings and define default preferences for URL shortening.

 2. **Integration with Freshdesk/Freshservice**:
-   - Use Freddy Copilot to access Freshdesk/Freshservice APIs and SDKs for ticket management and conversation handling.
+   - Use Freddy AI Copilot for Developers to access Freshdesk/Freshservice APIs and SDKs for ticket management and conversation handling.
       **For Freshdesk**
       ```md
       "I want a Bitly integration available within every ticket in Freshdesk.
 Upon clicking a button, use the Bitly API to shorten the URL provided in the ticket and display the shortened URL on the UI for easy sharing."